6 Common Tongue Problems: Causes and Symptoms

-A yellow tongue results from changes to the papillae on the tongue's surface.
-The enlarged nodes combine with mouth bacteria to produce yellow pigments on the tongue.
+Changes to papillae on the surface of the tongue cause the yellow color.
+Enlarged nodes combine with mouth bacteria to produce yellow pigments on the tongue.

-5. Black, Hairy Tongue
+5. Black Hairy Tongue

 6. Geographic Tongue

-Is your tongue missing some papillae?
+Is your tongue missing papillae?
 Does it have smooth, red patches with raised borders?
 You may have geographic tongue.

 A geographic tongue may be sensitive to certain substances, but the condition is harmless.
 It is not linked to infection or cancer.
-Doctors think genetics may play a role in its development.

-Geographic tongue may persist for months or even years, but it eventually resolves on its own.
+The cause of geographic tongue is unclear, but genetics may play a role in its development.
+The condition may persist for months or even years, but eventually it resolves on its own.